 The award itself is beautifully symbolic of a life of service.
 Consider the position of your hand as you reach it out to bring someone else up.
 This is that picture, and it shows in a way as though joined with Ken’s, so that as the winner sees the award, they are reminded they are not alone.
 Others, like this great man, join with them along the journey of a life of service.

-- A life of service to people with intellectual disabilities and autism is recommended but not necessary for the awardee.
-Anyone that has shown self-giving the way Ken did is eligible.
+• A life of service to people with intellectual disabilities and autism is recommended but not necessary for the awardee.
+Anyone that has shown self-giving the way Ken Wagner did is eligible.

-- The attached form should be submitted no later than March 1st to Tim Noca.
+• The online or attached form should be submitted no later than 3/1/2019.